 Point out that despite what happened between Paul and Mark, their friendship had recovered.
 We don't have any info about how the reconciliation took place, but the contrast between the scene in Acts 15 (which took place before 2 Timothy was written) and Paul's words in 2 Timothy 4 indicates they were reunited.
-This speaks well for Paul and Mark and can give your students something to shoot for if they have any broken relationships with other believers
+This speaks well for Paul and Mark and can give your students something to shoot for if they have any broken relationships with other believers.

-Who are the people in your life with whom you have relationships similar to these from Paul's life?
+Who are some people with whom you have relationships similar to these from Paul's life?